 The National Observatory of Athens was founded in 1842 as the first research center of modern Greece.
 Its history is linked with the evolution of basic and applied research, the development of services provided to the Greek State and society at large, and the promotion of science.

-And how amazing is it, that literally just steps away from where ancient Greek astronomers conducted their first experiments, contemporary Greek astronomers are working and can show you the planets in the night sky?
+And how amazing that literally just steps away from where ancient Greek astronomers conducted their first experiments, contemporary Greek astronomers are working and can show you the planets in the night sky.

 Metonas the Mathemetician and Ancient Greek Astronomer